Things to Do in Norway

 Tromsø itinerary 2 days

-You will be leaving Bergen early in the morning, today heading towards Flåm and a branch of Sognefjorden, Aurlandsfjorden.
-This is one of the absolutely stunning and unique narrow fjords with steep mountainsides plunging right into it.
-Sognefjorden is often described as one of the top fjords in Norway, since not many fjords in the country can beat the scenic views here!
+You will leave Bergen early in the morning, heading towards Flåm and a branch of Sognefjorden, Aurlandsfjorden.
+That is one of the stunning and unique narrow fjords with steep mountainsides plunging right into it.
+Sognefjorden is often described as one of the top fjords in Norway since not many fjords in the country can beat the scenic views here!

-Renowned for its stunning scenery, the mountain village is a favourite destination among tourists, who do the train ride up here as part of the Norway in a nutshell roundtrip, also including Bergen.
-Unlike what you maybe think when you start out in Flåm, the weather up here can be real harsh, and you may be surprised by deep snow – even in summer.
+Renowned for its stunning scenery, the mountain village is a favourite destination among tourists, who do the train ride up here as part of the Norway, in a nutshell, roundtrip, also including Bergen.
+Unlike what you may think when you start in Flåm, the weather up here can be harsh, and you may be surprised by deep snow – even in summer.

-Along Sognefjorden you will, in stark contrast to Myrdal, notice the very mild climate, which exists due to the Gulf Stream.
-On the sloping hillsides of the valley you will surprisingly see cultivation of fruits and vegetables.
+Along Sognefjorden, you will, in stark contrast to Myrdal, notice the very mild climate due to the Gulf Stream.
+On the sloping hillsides of the valley, you will surprisingly see the cultivation of fruits and vegetables.
 Fruit plantations appear here and there along the deep fjord.
 Cherries, apricots, strawberries, potatoes… this is Norway’s fertile land!

 If you are up to it in the afternoon, you may look for a hike here.
-For instance you can hike the Stegastein (650 m above Aurlandsfjorden) at Aurlandsvangen, which will give you a gorgeous view of the valley.
-However, be ready for some difficult mountain driving to reach the point of departure!
+For instance, you can hike the Stegastein (650 m above Aurlandsfjorden) at Aurlandsvangen, which will give you a gorgeous view of the valley.
+However, be ready for some challenging mountain driving to reach the point of departure!

-Aurlandsvangen also features a nice sandy fjord beach, so if the weather is nice, you can enjoy a dip here before or after your hike!
+Aurlandsvangen also features a pristine sandy fjord beach, so if the weather is nice, you can enjoy a dip here before or after your hike!

-After a good night’s sleep in Flåm or Aurlandsvangen you are ready to continue your Norway trip.
-Today you will move a bit into the country to explore a couple of glaciers that have been there since the Ice Age.
-Very conveniently, a few of them are located all close to the road.
+After a good night’s sleep in Flåm or Aurlandsvangen, you are ready to continue your Norway trip.
+Today, you will move a bit into the country to explore a couple of glaciers that have been there since the Ice Age.
+Very conveniently, a few are close to the road.

-Lærdalstunnellen is the 25 km long tunnel you will now be driving through to reach the dramatic glacier-formed landscape between Fjærland and Skei.
-On the way you will cross the fjord by car ferry.
+Lærdalstunnellen is the 25 km long tunnel you will now drive through to reach the dramatic glacier-formed landscape between Fjærland and Skei.
+On the way, you will cross the fjord by car ferry.

 At Fjærland, if you have time, you may also consider visiting the Norwegian Glacier Museum.

-Your first glacier stop will be Supphellebreen at Fjærdal, one of the less known glaciers in Norway.
-It is easily accessible from the main road, making it the perfect choice of a glacier along the way today.
+Your first glacier stop will be Supphellebreen at Fjærdal, one of the less-known glaciers in Norway.
+It is easily accessible from the main road, making it the perfect choice for a glacier along the way today.

 Supphellebreen is one of the numerous glacial outlets from the largest glacier in Europe, Jostedalsbreen.
-It is fed by ice and snow falling from the larger Flatbreen, located above.
+It is fed by ice and snow falling from the larger Flatbreen above.

 Situated only 60 m above sea level, it is the lowest glacier in Europe south of the Arctic Circle.
-On site you will see a series of photos confirming that it has unfortunately melted and shrunk quite a lot during the last years.
-Around the Little Ice Age (1740-1750) it supposedly reached its maximum, where the front of the glacier was about 800 m further down in the valley!
+On-site, you will see a series of photos confirming that it has unfortunately melted and shrunk quite a lot during the last few years.
+Around the Little Ice Age (1740-1750), it supposedly reached its maximum, where the front of the glacier was about 800 m further down in the valley!

-Ice from the glacier was actually used for the podium of the winter Olympics in 1994 in Lillehammer.
+Ice from the glacier was used for the podium of the Winter Olympics in 1994 in Lillehammer.

 Next, you will continue a few kilometres to arrive at the glacier Bøyabreen, which, like Supphellebreen, is another branch of Jostedalsbreen.
-It is in general more known than Supphellebreen, and the glacier site even features a restaurant.
-It extends down to 150 m elevation and is one of the fastest moving glaciers in Norway with a speed of 2 metres per day!
+It is generally more known than Supphellebreen, and the glacier site even features a restaurant.
+It extends down to 150 m elevation and is one of the fastest moving glaciers in Norway, with a speed of 2 metres per day!

-Moreover, it is quite fascinating to view the moraine landscape here around the glaciers.
-In particular, notice the bluish water in the lakes and streams in the area.
-It originates from the compressed glacier ice melting (from the last Ice Age, or the last Little Ice Age).
+Moreover, it is fascinating to view the moraine landscape around the glaciers.
+In particular, notice the bluish water in the lakes and streams.
+It originates from the compressed glacier ice melting (from the last Ice Age or the last Little Ice Age).

-After yesterday’s cascades, snow and ice, you will now continue up to Geiranger.
-It is the insanely beautiful fjord with the insanely tricky Geiranger mountain road and Trollstigen road leading down to the town and fjord from one or the other side…. (if you are not into this kind of driving, you may consider skipping Geiranger and go directly to Ålesund!).
+After yesterday’s cascades, snow and ice, you will continue to Geiranger.
+It is the tremendously beautiful fjord with the dangerously tricky Geiranger mountain road and Trollstigen road leading down to the town and fjord from one or the other side…. (if you are not into this kind of driving, you may consider skipping Geiranger and going directly to Ålesund!).

 Norway Fjords

 The Geirangerfjord is one of the fjords in Norway on the UNESCO World Heritage List.
 It surprises with high mountains of outstanding beauty and impressive waterfalls such as De Syv Søstre (The Seven Sisters) and Brudesløret (The Bridal Veil).
-Along the fjord you will find a number of abandoned farms.
+Along the fjord, you will find several abandoned farms.

-Today you will reach one of the most architechturally interesting cities on your trip along the West Coast in Norway! Ålesund is famous for its Art Nouveau houses standing side by side along the streets.
+Today, you will reach one of the most architecturally fascinating cities on your trip along the West Coast in Norway! Ålesund is famous for its Art Nouveau houses standing side by side along the streets.

-Around 1900 a large fire ravaged the city and devastated a vast number of houses.
-It was just at the time that a new architectural style, the Art Nouveau, also known as Jugenstil or Modern Style, became popular in Europe, and as a result the reconstruction of the city in the years 1904-1907 followed the design and principles of the new style.
-As a consequence Ålesund became one of the most complete Art Nouveau cities in Europe!
+Around 1900, a large fire ravaged the city and devastated many houses.
+It was just at the time that a new architectural style, the Art Nouveau, also known as Jugenstil or Modern Style, became popular in Europe.
+As a result, the reconstruction of the city in the years 1904-1907 followed the design and principles of the new style.
+Consequently, Ålesund became one of Europe’s most complete Art Nouveau cities!

 Continue along Skateflukaia and Kongens Gate over the bridge Hellebroa from where you have a scenic canal view.
 Wherever you look, you will have stunning Art Nouveau houses within sight.